 “Yay!
 You made it!”

-“It’s not hard to join sports,” Daniel said as he started walking away after spotting Arty’s car.
-The man was on his phone inside, and he looked to be arguing.
+“It’s not hard to join sports,” Daniel said as he started walking away, spotting Arty’s car.
+The man sat inside on a phonecall, arguing, by the looks of it.

 “I live forty minutes away,” Daniel cut her off.
 She frowned.